 Pocky sticks had to make an appearance here.
 It might be the pink, I can’t be too sure, but they just scream “EASTER!” to me.

 These treat boxes were made from Astrobrights Papers too!
-The Pulsar Pink kept calling to me and I had an assortment of paper box punch boards after the holiday Eat Drink Create bash back in December!
+The Pulsar Pink kept calling to me and I had an assortment of paper box punch boards after the holiday Eat Drink Create bash back in Denver!
 This box can be made using this Candy Box Punch Board.
 Fill with some egg-shaped jelly beans and gumballs, tie the ends, and gift away!
 Or hoard.
 Nobody will judge you.

 Since this paper egg is installed on a frame, you can hang it up on the wall, or place on the mantle or entryway table all month long until Easter gets here!
 And probably long after!
 Because it’s geometric.
 And pink.
 And oh so egg-celent.
 Gosh, I’m just getting started with the Easter puns!
 Check out some of our other Easter projects over here!